The Best Outdoor Dining Patios in Asheville

 Here's a brief guide to some of the area's hottest patios, courtesy of our Facebook fans and others:

-Adding to Asheville's already diverse dining scene, Pete's Pies British-inspired restaurant has opened in a beautiful hidden courtyard off of Lexington Avenue.
-Just over the bridge to the west from downtown Asheville, Bonfire Barbecue has just constructed a new patio, complete with colorful sun shades.
+In downtown Asheville, Bonfire Barbecue has constructed a patio, complete with colorful sun shades.
 The patio sits just outside of Bonfire's live music and games space, The Pit.

 According to our fans, Wicked Weed Brewing has two of the best patios around.
 The space in front of the brewery and restaurant features a large fire pit and several high-top tables that are great for groups.
 The downstairs space in the back of the building offers picnic tables, complimentary pretzels and cornhole sets for casual hang-outs.

-In fact, almost all of Asheville's 29 craft breweries have outdoor seating areas, as do popular craft beer bars like Thirsty Monk and the Bywater.
+In fact, almost all of Asheville's more than 40 craft breweries have outdoor seating areas, as do popular craft beer bars like Thirsty Monk and the Bywater.
 And, those breweries that do not have their own kitchens often welcome food trucks in the evenings and on weekends.

 We feel we need to give the Mellow Mushroom its own patio shout out -- it received the second highest number of votes from fans and it gets extra points for style!
 Decorated with bowling balls, a pretty psychedelic sculpture that was once Ronald McDonald and plenty of other conversation pieces, it's the perfect place to do some people-watching as you bite into a fresh slice of pizza.